 You must meet the legal definition of a "farmer" to participate in BPS.
 For this purpose, a farmer is a natural or legal person (or a group of natural or legal persons) whose holding (production units) are situated within Scotland.

-You might not be classed as an active farmer if your business operates any:
+You might not be classed as an "active farmer" if your business operates any of the following (known as the Negative List):

-- railway services
+- · railway services

 - airports

 - waterworks

 - real estate services

-- permanent sport and recreational grounds
+- · permanent sport and recreational grounds